-Citizen Diplomacy emerged from the recognition that sustainable peacemaking grows from grassroots relationship-building between citizens.
+Citizen diplomacy emerged from the recognition that sustainable peacemaking grows from grassroots relationship-building between citizens.
 In 1983, Danaan Parry led the first Earthstewards citizen diplomacy outreach, an exchange of many visits between Americans and Russians.
-In 1990, he initiated a citizen diplomacy project in the Mideast.
+In 1990, he initiated a citizen diplomacy project in the Middle East.
 Continuing the effort, Leah Green led 11 citizen delegations to Israel, the West Bank, Gaza and Jordan from 1991 through 1997.
-This work was so successful that in 1998, Leah founded a separate nonprofit organization, Mid-East Citizen Diplomacy, which has since become The Compassionate Listening Project.
+This work was so successful that in 1998 Leah founded a separate nonprofit organization, Mid-East Citizen Diplomacy, which has since become The Compassionate Listening Project.

-Compassionate listening is a tool for reconciliation, based on a simple yet profound formula for conflict resolution: adversaries give each other the gift of listening.
-This philosophy and skill was developed by Gene Knudsen Hoffman international peacemaker and founder of the US/USSR Fellowship of Reconciliation program in her work with Thicht Nhat Hanh.
+Compassionate listening is a tool for reconciliation based on a simple yet profound formula for conflict resolution: adversaries give each other the gift of listening.
+This philosophy and skill were developed by Gene Knudsen Hoffman, an international peacemaker and founder of the US/USSR Fellowship of Reconciliation program, in her work with Thicht Nhat Hanh.
 Beginning in 1997, this powerful technique became the vital core of the Mid-East Citizen Diplomacy missions.
-Through this work, bridges of understanding have been built, with respectful and trusting relationships at every level of Israeli and Palestinian society.
+Through this work, bridges of understanding have been built with respectful and trusting relationships at every level of Israeli and Palestinian society.
 The project has since broadened its mission to teach the practice of compassionate listening at home and abroad.

 PeaceTrees arose from the work of the Earthstewards Network.
 Danaan Parry’s idea was to promote friendly relations between traditionally conflicted people by getting both sides together to do something positive and beneficial to all: planting trees.
 Since 1987, Earthstewards has co-coordinated and managed more than 25 highly successful PeaceTrees projects throughout the world, including Kenya, Nicaragua, Palestine, South Africa and the United States.
 PeaceTrees Vietnam combined removing landmines with tree planting on a major battlefield of the Vietnam war.